grafana/mimir/docs/sources/operators-guide/configure/configure-otel-collector.md

     endpoint: http://<mimir-endpoint>/otlp
 ```

-And use the same in the `service.pipelines`:
+And enable it in `service.pipelines`:

 ```yaml
 service: